 The College of Nursing

-A variety of health care settings, including hospitals, long-term care facilities, home care, and various community agencies, are used for clinical practice.
+A variety of health care settings, including hospitals, long-term care facilities, home care, and various community agencies are used for clinical practice.

-In summary, the College of Nursing offers:
+In summary, the College of Nursing offers the following programs:

 1. Bachelor of Science in Nursing (B.S.N.)